• Skip to content

 Finance News

-Term 2 fee statements will be mailed to all families late this week.
+Term 3 fee statements will be sent home to all families via your eldest child early week 3.

-If you do not receive a statement and believe that you should have, please contact the school to advise - they occasionally do get lost in the mail.
+If you do not receive a statement and believe that you should have, please contact the school to advise - they occasionally do get lost.

 If you think you will qualify for School Card, please remember that School Card applications must be made each year.
 Please see below for the link that will take you to the site for school card applications online.